Skip to content

 Practical Tip: Keep your recovery codes in a safe place.
 If you ever lose your phone or the Authenticator app, these codes are your only way to get back into your accounts.

 Go back to the security settings of the Microsoft account or service you are protecting.
-You need to turn on “two-step verification” or “multi-factor authentication” (MFA).
-During this process, you will choose “Authenticator app” as how you want to verify.
+You need to turn on ‘two-step verification,’ also known as multi-factor authentication (MFA), which adds an extra layer of security.
+During this process, you’ll choose “Authenticator app” as how you want to verify.

 You might get a test notification on your phone through the Authenticator app.
 It will ask you to approve a sign-in attempt.
 This shows that everything is connected correctly.